-USF Researchers Lead First Cruise to Study Piney Point Wastewater Leak
+USF Researchers Lead First Cruise To Study Piney Point Wastewater Leak

 The research team, led by USF chemical oceanographer Kristen Buck and biological oceanographer Steve Murawski will collect their findings from Tampa Bay and Port Manatee.
 They will, then, perform a comprehensive suite of analysis to assess salinity, oxygen, pH, carbon, bacteria, phytoplankton, nutrients, trace metals, fish health and more.

 USF will also be collecting samples for partners from the Fish and Wildlife Research Institute, Eckerd College and Florida State University.
-The data collected will be available to support the state of Florida’s effort to address the environmental impacts of the Piney Point reservoir release.MORE NEWS: Park Cannon Won't Be Charged: Fulton County DA
+The data collected will be available to support the state of Florida’s effort to address the environmental impacts of the Piney Point reservoir release.MORE NEWS: Watch The Derek Chauvin Trial Live

 SEE ALSO: ‘We Need Everyone’: Ocean Conservancy Speaks on Florida Wastewater Leak